Scheduled MonumentsEnglandDevil's Dyke

 What is Devil's Dyke?

-Devil's Dyke is a linear earthwork located in Norfolk, England, consisting of a substantial bank and ditch that runs for approximately seven kilometres across the landscape.
+Devil's Dyke is a linear earthwork situated in Norfolk, England, consisting of a substantial bank and ditch that runs across the landscape for a considerable distance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004036.

 Who is responsible for protecting Devil's Dyke?